awsdocs/iam-user-guide/doc_source/using-service-linked-roles.md

 ## Service\-Linked Role Permissions<a name="service-linked-role-permissions"></a>

-You must configure permissions to allow an IAM entity \(such as a user, group, or role\) to create or edit the description of a service\-linked role\.
+You must configure permissions for an IAM entity \(user, group, or role\) to allow the user or role to create or edit the service\-linked role\.

 **Note**
 The ARN for a service\-linked role includes a service principal, which is indicated in the policies below as `SERVICE-NAME.amazonaws.com`\.
 Do not try to guess the service principal, because it is case sensitive and the format can vary across AWS services\.
 To view the service principal for a service, see its service\-linked role documentation\.